Vietnam.vn - Nền tảng quảng bá Việt Nam

 The A-level programs of the countries in the British Community go much deeper, especially in applied mathematics, than the program in our country.
 The programs in countries like Malaysia and Indonesia are probably lighter than the program in Vietnam.
 We see the differentiation between countries in the top group, which is the group of countries with ambitions to develop technology.

 I have also heard many parents complain that the current general math program is too heavy, and that parents themselves cannot help their children with their middle school homework.
-However, if we compare the current general math program with the past, we see that it is not heavier, in some places it is lighter, only the probability and statistics part has been supplemented with content and implemented earlier.
+However, if we compare the current general math program with the past, we see that it is not heavier, in some places it is lighter, only the probability and statistics section has been supplemented with content and implemented earlier.

 Basically, adding statistical probability content is reasonable and necessary because it is the most essential mathematical knowledge in modern life.

-What we need to require of students is to grasp the concept and have mathematical thinking, the ability to calculate and apply, not to force students to do difficult exercises that are only for specialized students.
+What we need to require from students is to grasp the concept and have mathematical thinking, the ability to calculate and apply, not to force students to do difficult exercises that are only for specialized students.

 In addition, and perhaps more importantly, we need to rethink how we teach mathematics and how we assess it.
-What we need to demand from students is an understanding of concepts and mathematical thinking, the ability to perform calculations and applications, not the difficult types of problems that are reserved for gifted students.
+What we need to demand from students is conceptual understanding and mathematical thinking, the ability to perform calculations and applications, not the difficult types of problems that are reserved for gifted students.
 This demand must first be reflected in testing and assessment, and then spread to teaching and learning.

 According to you, what are your opinions and suggestions to improve the quality of math teaching as well as create interest, passion, and love for learning in students instead of forcing them to learn?